BeyondQuality/beyondquality/research/public_speaking.md

 @maaretp: Practice makes better: smaller audiences, but also forced audiences (university students) with topics you are most comfortable with.

+@RikardEdgren001: I memorize the first sentences, because if it is a good start, all will go well.
+I try to start with an ice breaker, quite often it is something that happened on the way to the conference (for instance when I could show my green and white socks I had to wear in Dublin when the luggage was lost).
+If the presentation goes really, really well, I remember almost nothing of what I actually said.

 ### 6. Practice timing & pacing

 @sharovatov: Practicing conscious slowing-down exercises...
 I forced myself to silently count to 5 before each next line.